 The typical signs of impacted wax are:

-If you're a hearing aid wearer, excess ear wax could cause a poor fitted hearing aid, damage or the need to clean more often or a whistling noise.
+If you're a hearing aid wearer, excess ear wax could cause a poorly fitted hearing aid, damage to the hearing aid, a whistling noise or the need to clean more often.

 You should not try to remove ear wax that blocks your hearing by yourself.
 In some cases you might need special drops or a small procedure to remove it.
 In any case, we advise you to seek help from a healthcare professional.

 Talk to your Hearing Aid Audiologist or GP if you think you have a build-up of ear wax.
 They may recommend home remedies, such as olive oil, or a full ear clean.
 You can also book an appointment and see one of our experienced Audiologists.

 Whether you've taken up a new sport, would like to wear them on evenings out or simply want to have an alternative to glasses, we can help.

 Call your nearest store to book your assessment and discover the freedom of contact lenses.Find a store Find a store